clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Features ###

 - Written in Java
-- Supports version control of pages.
+- It supports version control of pages.
 - Includes a wiki, blog, file manager, forums, extensions, ...

 ### Pros ###